-The Canadian retailers meeting the needs of today’s consumers are using omnichannel solutions.
-This approach to selling provides customers with a seamless shopping experience and support whether they’re shopping online or in-store.
-These retailers empower Canadian consumers to make purchases wherever they are while communicating in a way that is in tune with why they use a given channel and showing awareness of their individual stage in the customer lifecycle.
+The Canadian retailers meeting the needs of today’s consumers are utilizing omnichannel solutions.
+This approach to selling provides customers with a seamless shopping experience and support whether they are shopping online or in-store.
+These retailers empower Canadian consumers to make purchases wherever they are while communicating in a way that is in tune with why they use a given channel and showing awareness of their stage in the customer lifecycle.

 As Canadian retailers continue to deliver consumers with fully-integrated omnichannel shopping experiences, they are adopting interoperable technologies that connect every level of customer service and order fulfillment online and in-store.